jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 We've also introduced logging.
 The specs and properties set for the logger can be seen in logging\Logging.java.
 We elected for a single logger to be used by the entire system for simplicity's sake.
 Logs are stored indefinitely, and most recent ones are displayed to admins when they log in.

+We began implementing a concurrent status check feature, but realized our time would be better spent elsewhere.
+See controller.threading for what we started out with.

 ### System UML

 ![](UML Diagrams/A4/Controller.png)